taseenuddin0911/TaseenUddin-cis4400homework/README.md

 # cis4400homework
-Homework 1
+Homework assignments
-The files and codes provided are for the website https://spotcrime.com/CT/Bridgeport
+The files and codes provided are for the website https://spotcrime.com/CT/Bridgeport - homework wise

+Files titled for the group project will be specified